-But this advice isn't just for straight people!
-Queers, too, can do the work of looking out for marginalized people in our own communities — are you supporting events that are accessible to low-income queers, who are disproportionately black, brown, and trans?
-Are you choosing accessible venues for your own parties to be inclusive of disabled queers who may wish to attend?
-Are you carving out time to do community outreach with queer sex workers, queer homeless youth, or incarcerated queers, as well as partying this month?
+You can also do the work of looking out for marginalized people in our own communities.
+Are you supporting organizations that are accessible to low-income queers, who are disproportionately black, brown, and trans?
+Are you choosing accessible means for your own parties to be inclusive of disabled queers who may wish to virtually attend?
+Are you carving out time to do community outreach with queer sex workers, queer homeless youth, or incarcerated queers — as well as celebrating this month?

-Even though Pride is a celebration of us, it's important to always be doing the work of making more space for our own.
-Here are a few ways for everyone to celebrate more harmoniously this Pride.
+Even though Pride is a celebration, it's important to keep these things in mind and make more space.
+Here are a few ways for everyone to celebrate harmoniously this Pride.

 1. Know Your History (And Your Herstory, Too)

 There's a reason all your queer friends keep posting "The first Pride was a riot."
 It's because a shocking number of people who celebrate Pride don't know its history.
-Pride commemorates the 1969 uprising at the Stonewall Inn, a gay bar in Greenwich Village which, like most gay bars of the era, was subjected to constant raids, frequently resulting in the brutal beating and rape of queer folks at the hands of police.
+Pride commemorates the 1969 uprising at the Stonewall Inn, a gay bar in Greenwich Village, New York, which, like most gay bars of the era, was subjected to constant raids, frequently resulting in the brutal beating and rape of queer folks at the hands of police.

 Pride doesn't exist without the tireless work of activists who continue doing the work of queer liberation, which is very, very far from over.
 Celebrating Pride while remaining ignorant to their contributions — or worse, judgmental of their necessary tactics to disrupt the status quo — is straight up disrespectful.

-Similarly, bringing an "I don't see gender, I see people" attitude to Pride, especially for cisgender pansexual or heteroflexible folks, can be just as invalidating of the queer experience as claiming "I don't see race."
+Similarly, bringing an "I don't see gender, I see people" attitude to Pride, especially for cisgender, pansexual, or heteroflexible folks, can be just as invalidating of the queer experience as claiming "I don't see race."
 It's not that being sexually fluid isn't a valid way to move through the world; it is!
 But it's important to recognize and respect that queer bodies carry the death and trauma of queer identities.
 Claiming that we're post-gender or post-sexual identity ignores the realities of a queer communal history of trauma.

 2. Don't Take Up Space At The Expense Of A Marginalized Person

-Whether you live in a big city with crowded Pride events or a city with smaller events but a thriving queer population, Pride festivities can be overflowing with attendees.
-If you're a straight, cisgender person at a party that's filled to capacity and there's a line of queers at the door waiting to get in, then you can be a good ally in a very simple way: leave!
+Whether you live in a big city or a small town, Pride celebrations can be overflowing with attendees — even virtual ones.
+If you're a straight, cisgender person at a party that's filled to capacity and others are being excluded, you can be a good ally in a very simple way: leave!
 Give your space to a queer person!

 3. Pay More Than The Suggested Entry Price If You Can

-Many events outside of Pride that are organized by and for queer people have a sliding scale entry fee to accommodate how financial barriers affect us differently based on our intersectional identities.
-It's very common to see cover charges that ask white attendees to pay more, with a reduced rate for people of color in attendance.
+Many events outside of Pride that are organized by and for queer folks have a sliding scale entry fee to accommodate how financial barriers affect people differently based on their intersectional identities.
+It's very common, for example, to see cover charges that ask white attendees to pay more, with a reduced rate for people of color in attendance.